Festivals In Ethiopia: A Colourful Tapestry Of Faith, Tradition, And Celebration

 Photo: Charliefleurene / Wikimedia Commons / Image For Representation Onl

 This solemn pilgrimage honours the Virgin Mary at her legendary Ethiopian resting place—the Church of St. Mary of Zion in Axum.
 Tens of thousands of Orthodox Christians gather here in prayer, chanting, and celebration.
 Pilgrims often travel for days on foot, sleeping outdoors to demonstrate their devotion.
 The festival culminates in candlelit vigils, colourful processions, and sacred rituals.
-Deeply rooted in Ethiopia’s national identity and Orthodox faith, it’s a profound spiritual experience.
+Deeply rooted in Ethiopia’s national identity and Orthodox faith, it’s a profound spiritual experience and one of the most meaningful things to do in Ethiopia for travelers seeking cultural and religious immersion.

 Location: Axum